rasatpc/Xfce-FvwmEXT/README.md

 For this model, FvwmEXT is minimized to include the most helpful configs for the Desktop Environment without interfering with the current system and setup.

 # Main features:
+* Iconified Thumbnails.
+* Full-Screen Maximize.
-* Iconified Thumbnails, Full-Screen Maximize, Fvwm OverView (overview of active windows), and Tiling (automatically snaps windows into non-overlapping grids).
+* Fvwm OverView (overview of active windows).
+* Tiling (automatically snaps windows into non-overlapping grids).

+# General features:
 * Pager 1x4 - miniature view of the desktops and pages.
 * 4-button Window Title Bar - Tile, Iconify, Min, and Max.
 * Page Indicator - shows the active desk and page number.